tduffy000/learn-systems/io/epoll/README.md

 ## Usage
 Given, as mentioned previously, that this work was motivated by the profileration of servers and other systems responsible for handling hundreds of thousands of concurrent connections (read: file descriptors), our example is a simple TCP handler.

-Our setup requires us to create an instance of `EpollInstance` which will allocate via `create1` and then we'll provision a TCP listener socket (which is also just a file descriptor) and tell `epoll` we'd like to listen to `poll` events for that (the listener's) fd.
+Our setup requires us to create an instance of `EpollInstance` which gets allocated via `create1` and then we'll provision a TCP listener socket (which is also just a file descriptor) and tell `epoll` we'd like to listen to `epoll` events for that (the listener's) fd.

 ```rust
 let ep = EpollInstance::create1(0).expect("Error creating EpollInstance");